Julia-XAI/ExplainableAI.jl/docs/src/api.md

 SmoothGrad
 ```

-`SmoothGrad` is a special case of `InputAugmentation`, which can be applied as a wrapper to any analyzer:
+`SmoothGrad` is a special case of `NoiseAugmentation`, which can be applied as a wrapper to any analyzer:
 ```@docs
-InputAugmentation
+NoiseAugmentation
 ```

 # LRP